SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 }
 ```

-> Restart the Rsyslog service and see if the new file "/var/log/troubleshoot.log" is created and populated with logs using `grep` command
+2. Restart the Rsyslog service and see if the new file "/var/log/troubleshoot.log" is created and populated with logs using `grep` command.

-Once the modification(s) performed:
+Once these corrections performed:

-- Comment the lines in the "/etc/rsyslog.d/00-testing.conf"
+3. Comment the lines in the "/etc/rsyslog.d/00-testing.conf"
-- Restart the Rsyslog service
+4. Restart the Rsyslog service
-- Remove the "/var/log/testing.log" file, and "/var/log/troubleshoot.log" file if necessary
+5. Remove the "/var/log/testing.log" file and "/var/log/troubleshoot.log" file if necessary

 ## Example of auto-setup configuration

-In order to help users setting up this concentrator we suggest the following bash script working for Ubuntu or Debian server.
+In order to help users setting up this concentrator, the following bash script working for Ubuntu or Debian server is recommended.

 It will automatically configure you Rsyslog server to collect and forward Windows Event logs.

+!!!note
-`sudo` must be installed and set-up for the current user.
+	`sudo` must be installed and set up for the current user.

-> Before, connect to SEKOIA.IO Operations Center, add a Windows Intake to the relevant Entity, and note the `Intake Key`
+1. Connect to SEKOIA.IO Operations Center, add a Windows Intake to the relevant Entity and copy the `Intake Key`.

+!!!note
-It is possible to copy-paste this configuration locally then upload it with SCP command, or simple copy-paste it from the web to your remote server.
+	It is possible to copy and paste this configuration locally then upload it with SCP command, or simple copy and paste it from the web to your remote server.

 ```bash
 #!/bin/bash